 Why does your firm choose to include Infratech heaters in your outdoor designs?

 I love to specify Infratech heaters because they heat objects rather than air.
 Even on very chilly nights you soak up that heat like you soak up the sun on a ski slope.
 I’m not well-versed in explaining the science behind it, but I know they keep me much warmer than a traditional patio heater!
-I particularly love the flush mount heaters for their clean, streamlined installation.
-On our Mediterranean Los Angeles patio project, we used the flush mount heaters in the pool house.

 What inspires you when creating a custom outdoor space for clients?